 TOP TIP: You can give your grass seed a helping hand by adding topsoil if the ground is very wet, and by aerating your lawn.
 Aeration is the process of adding holes with a fork or aeration machine, this will loosen compact soil and aid drainage.

 What is the best time to reseed my lawn?

 The ideal time to reseed your lawn is between mid-February and October, but Winter Green Grass Seed extends the season whilst ever the soil temperature is over 5 degrees.
 During the winter months, temperature and moisture levels are at optimal levels for lawn seed germination.
-But this isn’t always viable and reseeding in winter is still very much possible with a bit of know how and the right type of seed.
+But this isn’t always viable and reseeding in winter is still very much possible with a bit of know-how and the right type of seed.

 Earlier we discussed that soil temperature below 9 degrees was too cold for most grass seed to grow.
 However, it is still possible to plant it in really cold weather.
 This is known as dormant seeding.

 Dormant seeding is when seed is sown during extremely cold weather, and it stays in a dormant state until the conditions are right for germination.
 You might choose to do this if you prefer not to wait for the ground to thaw sufficiently for planting in spring.
 Doing it this way will mean the job is already done and you’ll be ahead of the game when the warmer weather returns.

 Can new grass seed survive a frost, freezing temperatures and snow?